lgilders/shopify-snippets/featured-products-via-metafields/readme.md

 3. Save changes.

+## Other Requirements
+By default, this code will display up to 4 products.
+It also requires the use of a product-helper file to display the product information.
+The theme may already have one in the snippets folder, e.g., product-grid-item.liquid, product-card-grid.liquid, grid-item__product.liquid, etc. If the theme lacks one of these helpers, see the product-helpers folder for several options.

 ## Documentation
 ### Using a Featured Products Section on a Page Template
 1. Log into your Shopify site via the [partners page](https://partners.shopify.com/).